tachiyomiorg/website/src/help/guides/source-migration.md

 :::

 ::: c-warning
-Downloaded chapters do not transfer with migrations.
+Downloaded chapter(s) do not transfer with migrations.

-Migrations with downloaded chapters may leave the download behind.
+Migrations with downloaded chapter(s) may leave the download behind.
 You will need to remove these manually with a file manager.
 :::

 ## Migrating on Stable/Preview